bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 This device can control individual PWM outputs as "channels".
 It get commands from any other device over serial communication. (e.g.: from a Raspberry Pi or a Bluetooth Serial module) It need to be able to control any DC device at least with 5A power consumption per channel.
+Need to elecrically separete output channels from MCU circuit and from connected serial device.

 ##### <a name="Device"> Used MCU: </a>